ProfPorkins/GameTech/C++/Multiplayer/Step 0 - ECS/README.md

-# Multiplayer - Basic Networking
+# Multiplayer - Entity Component System

 Build instructions for the C++ examples are located here: [link](https://github.com/ProfPorkins/GameTech/blob/master/doc/Multiplayer/Developer-Setup-cpp.md)

-Read the documentation description the techniques and overview at this [link](https://github.com/ProfPorkins/GameTech/blob/master/doc/Multiplayer/Multiplayer-Step-1.md), then come back to this document and read the specifics regarding the C++ implementation here.

-## Client Implementation

-## Server Implementation
+This example provides the Entity-Component-System framework base framework from which the multiplayer examples are built.

 ## Content Acknowledgements